astramieri/oci-ai-foundations/docs/ai_services.md

 # AI Services

+Oracle AI is this portfolio of cloud services for helping organizations take advantage of all data for the next generation of scenarios.
+The foundations of AI services and ML services layer is data.

 ![Oracle AI Stack](../images/ai_services.png)

 OCI AI services is a collection of services with pre-built machine learning models that make it easier for developers to build a variety of business applications.
 The models can also be custom trained for more accurate business results.